 Now, I didn’t do a full analysis, but I’m pretty sure I’ve done a write up on every one of these guys if you check out the PFTW 2020 Mock Draft Archive, but the idea here is to illustrate a point: even though there are more players to choose from near the top of the draft, you’re putting your eggs in a much small basket – when you trade down like those, you get a huge influx of talent.

 If you think the success rate of draft picks is around 50%, you just doubled your good players from this crop.

 Here are the results:

 Aiyuk and Gibson are the fun picks to bolster the offense and Moss would help there, too, while Swain adds depth and helps on special teams.
-Between Driscoll, Jackson, Runyan, and Shackleford, I almost drafted an entire offensive line, given them depth and a strong possiblity for a couple new starters to break out as rookies.
+Between Driscoll, Jackson, Runyan, and Shackleford, I almost drafted an entire offensive line, given them depth and a strong possibility for a couple new starters to break out as rookies.

 On defense, Davis and Jones could be day one starters flanking Kenny Clark and immediately upgrading the run defense.
 Davis-Gaither and Weaver would also help with run support and are insurance in case Kirksey can’t stay healthy.
 Jackson and Harper can battle for the starting nickel position this year and the other could possibly replace Kevin King next season.

 In all, it’s 14 guys with a realistic shot of making the team and contributing.
 It would appear to be at a minimum 5 upgraded starters, maybe as many as 7 or 8.

 I love trading down.
 It’s a winning draft strategy.

 Get even deeper into understanding draft strategy with our new book (rated a #1 New Release): A Fan’s Guide To Understanding The NFL Draft: Strategies, Tactics, And Case Studies For Building A Professional Football Team

 Available in ebook and paperback – and free for Kindle Unlimited subscribers!